SirRandoo/ttk-docs/docs/_addons/channel-points.md

 ---

 {{ page.title }} is an addon for
-{% workshop id: site.data.mods.ttk.id, name: site.data.mods.ttk.name %}.
+{% workshop id: site.data.mods.cttk.id, name: site.data.mods.cttk.name %}.
 This
 addon gives viewers the ability to convert their channel points into
-{{ site.data.mods.ttk.name }}'s currency through channel redeems.
+{{ site.data.mods.cttk.name }}'s currency through channel redeems.
 The settings menu for the addon will look something like this:

 {% image